MercedezRodriguez/MECA482-BALL-ON-PLATE/README.md

 ## 4. Contoller Design and Simulations
 ## 4a.
 Controller
+###### The root locus control method was implemented to control the ball-on-plate system.
+The
+###### Root Locus method was selected due to its ease of implementation and its ability to predict the
+###### performance of the entire system.The initial assumptions for the system were that it needed to have a settling time less than or equal to three seconds and less than a 5% overshoot.
+Using the settling time equation (Eq.
+7) and the percent overshoot equation (Eq.
+8) the values for the damping ratio and natural frequency of the system were found to be ζ = 0.7 and ωn = 1.9 Hz.

 ###### Our design was created with the criteria of
 ###### - 3 seconds settling time
 ###### - 5% Overshoot